Juris Fernandez: 2010–2011: Solo career, Now Playing, If You and Me, Juris Celebrates, Forevermore

-2012–2013: Concert, Himig Handog, Dreaming of You, Paskong Puno Ng Kasiyahan
+2012–2013: Himig Handog, Dreaming of You, Paskong Puno Ng Kasiyahan

 In March 2012, Juris held a birthday concert entitled Forevermore: A Birthday Concert with guest Ebe Dancel at the Music Museum.
 In September, Juris released an international studio album Dreaming of You in Singapore by S2S Pte.
 Ltd. It contains only 12 English tracks and topped the jazz chart of Singapore's popular music store HMV.
 Also, made it to the list of top albums in iTunes Thailand and was one of the featured albums in iTunes Asia.
 In November, Juris released her first all-OPM Christmas album entitled Paskong Puno Ng Kasiyahan.
 The album features five original tracks, including the carrier single "Paskong Puno Ng Kasiyahan" which was composed by herself.
 The album also has one cover song, "Sana Ngayong Pasko", written and arranged by Jimmy Borja.

 In 2013, Juris participated at Himig Handog, multimedia songwriting and music video competition in the Philippines by interpreting the song "Hanggang Wakas" composed by Soc Villanueva.
 It eventually finished in second place behind "Anong Nangyari Sa Ating Dalawa" composed by Jovinor Tan and interpreted by Aiza Seguerra.
 In August, with the success of her first international album, Dreaming of You in Singapore, Juris also released Dreaming of You (PH Deluxe Edition) in the Philippines, it contains 19 tracks that features additional OPM songs including "Hanggang Wakas", mostly TV and movie theme songs sung by Juris.